Results of the study selection process

 Purpose of mobile phone use in health programmes

-To analyse the support that mobile phones are promoting, we noticed that the included studies in this review were focused on four major purposes: surveillance, prevention, diagnosis, and management which are summarized in Table 4.
-Three studies were identified for both purposes: surveillance and prevention [55, 59, 66], thus those were assigned for both purposes (see Table 4), resulting in 39 studies.
-This review also identified specific aims in each purpose which are presented in Table 4.
+To analyse the support that mobile phones are promoting, we noticed that the included studies in this review were focused on four major purposes: surveillance, prevention, diagnosis, and management which are summarized in table 4.
+Three studies were identified for both purposes: surveillance and prevention [55, 59, 66], thus those were assigned for both purposes in table 4, resulting in 39 studies.
+This review also identified specific aims in each purpose which are presented in table 4.
 Some mobile applications were able to perform more than one aim in surveillance such as data collection, taking mosquitoes photos, geolocation, among others (e.g. The App, Mosquito Alert) .

 In total, the mobile phone-based studies included 25 for surveillance, 7 for disease prevention, 6 for diagnosis and 1 for management (communication).
 The mobile phone technology, mainly taking advantage of mobile applications, has been most frequently used for multiple aims in surveillance, followed by prevention and diagnosis.
 The use of mobile phone numbers focussing on communication between health staff and patients was less explored.
 Short message services were used for surveillance (data collection and reporting) as well as disease prevention (health education and promoting behavioural change).
 Camera phones coupled to diagnostic platforms and/or assays were aimed at diagnosis of arboviruses and identification of mosquito species.